timsavage/zemu6502/README.md

 simply will generate a `MicroOpError.NotImplemented` result and be logged but otherwise behave like a no-op.

+Definition of peripherals and their memory locations is configured via a configuration file, although there is little error handling.

 ### Goals

 The initial goal is to run Woz-mon in the emulator to provide a basic test case.